-As stated in the illustration, you can load presets sequentially with the VALUE wheel or use the NAV buttons.
-The new PRESET DIRECTORIES allows direct access to all 384 presets in an ordered list.
-To open the directory, press RECALL and use the PAGE buttons to select the "DIR" (numeric) or "A-Z" (alphabetical).
+You can load presets sequentially with the VALUE wheel or use the NAV buttons.
+The two DIRECTORIES allow direct access to all 384 presets in an ordered list.
+To open a directory, press RECALL and use the PAGE buttons to select the "DIR" (numeric) or "A-Z" (alphabetical).

 To use the directory, just turn the VALUE wheel or use the NAV buttons to select the desired preset and press ENTER to load.
-You will be returned automatically to the main RECALL PRESET screen.

 Presets can also be loaded using MIDI program change commands.
 Although it isn't indicated in the display, the 384 presets are organized into three banks.
 Bank A contains presets

 0-127, B contains 128-255, and C contains 256-383.
-MIDI Bank Select (CC#0) and Program Change commands allow you to specify/load any of the onboard presets remotely.
-(The MFC-101 MIDI Foot Controller, in fact, comes pre-programmed to select all 384 Axe-Fx II presets.)
-See p.
-170 for a cross-reference on banks/program changes and preset numbers.
+(See p.
+174 for a cross-reference on CC#0 bank/program changes and preset numbers.)
+The MFC-101 MIDI Foot Controller can load all 384 Axe-Fx II presets directly.